SmithWillSuffice/ohanga-pai/content/blog/62_n-body_problems.md

 think of the output from mathematics and science to be inexorable companions of spiritual maturation.

+Another thing worth mentioning --- the eco-extremists.
+I've never found the extreme animal rights and eco-extremist people to be very spiritual.
+They, like the *Three Body* character Dr Ye Weinjie, and the even more extreme Mike Evans and Pan Han characters, have a jaundiced view of humanity.
+I lump them (rightly or wrongly) in the same category as Agent Smith in *The Matrix*.
+It'd be sad if Liu Cixin was among them, (is he?).
+Half-way through the book it looks possible Ye Wenjie will turn to more compassion for humanity.
+(I guess it is nice for my depression that I am immersed enough in the book to care for her character!)

+((Also, I wonder which character is Liu Cixin identifying with as author?
+Not that we need to care, but is it Ye Wenjie or Wang Maio --- or the Trisolarian! that'd be funny! 🤣  It is starting to become that sort of story where I care about the author's views, which is a bad sign.
+A sign of a poor writer.
+If it goes all full Authoritarian Big Daddy mode on us, I doubt I'll get to the 2nd and 3rd books.
+Having Mums and Dads is great.
+But it does not scale.
+I am pretty much now locked-in against solution by authoritarian rule.... even if it frickin' worked!))

+The plot problem is really about how an individual's bitter experience can lead them to think of all of humanity as evil and irredeemable.
+It's an incredibly childish ans self-centred attitude.
+The truth is, and I think most people are like this, we can save th animals, save the biosphere, and also love humanity.
+These are not contradictory or mutually exclusive options.
+To think otherwise is an imbecilic rotten apple fallacy.

+I'd go further: the human species is not a cancer or plague, we are a natural outcome of life on Earth.
+So maybe have a little compassion for us too, as well as the swallows?

 By this account (and you have no reason to think I am correct, but I'll state it anyway) the greater a people are spiritually, the greater will be their science.
 The greater will be many of their aspects.
 Greater in *both*